Smite (video game): Sequel

 A sequel, Smite 2, was announced in January 2024 at the Smite World Championship.
 It will be developed by Titan Forge Games in Unreal Engine 5.
 Additionally, Titan Forge Games have announced they plan to continue developing Smite alongside Smite 2.
 On January 14, 2025, the sequel became available as a free-to-play game after spending months as a paid early access title.
 Titan Forge announced in February 2025 that it planned to end development of Smite in favor of focusing on Smite 2s development.

-Gods

-At the beginning of each match, players select a god or other mythological figure to play as.
-As of August 2025, players can choose between a large variety of characters from different pantheons including, but not limited to, Babylonian, Celtic, Chinese, Egyptian, Greek, Hindu, Japanese, Norse, Polynesian, Roman, Maya, Slavic, Voodoo, Yoruba and Korean.The characters of King Arthur's legends (referred to as the Arthurian pantheon in-game),the Cthulhu Mythos (referred to as the pantheon of the Great Old Ones) and Arabian fairy tales (referred to as the Tales of Arabia pantheon) are also considered pantheons in Smite.